 Hedren’s Second Screen Test With Hitchcock Was Beyond Creepy

 In order to make up for his salacious accusations, Hitchcock offered Hedren a second screen test, which she accepted.
 This audition would consist of Hitchcock, more than 30 years Hedren’s senior, asking her provocative questions while she drank martinis and answered him.
 Hedren recalled Hitchcock’s demeanor as excited and “creepy,” but she apparently succeeded at her screen test this time around, despite the fact she felt he was trying to make her “lose all [her] inhibitions.”
 These instincts would prove to be accurate as time went on.

 Hitchcock Lied To Tippi About Using Mechanical Birds

-Even before the sexual assaults started, Hitchcock was an abusive director to Hedren, his lead actor in The Birds, and one of his most successful films.
+Hitchcock was allegedly an abusive director to Hedren, his lead actor in The Birds, one of his most successful films.
 Initially, Hitchcock had promised Hedren she’d be working with mechanical birds, but they didn’t work well enough for his liking, so he switched to the real deal.
 This meant that Hedren was constantly bombarded with wild animals for the purpose of capturing her authentic terror on screen—some scenes required Hedren to have live birds thrown at her from offscreen.